rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

   still executed in serial mode.

 <div class="warning">
-The follow sections are kept for now but are quite outdated.
+The following sections are kept for now but are quite outdated.
 </div>

 ---